 Did you recently lose a tooth?
 If so, you may be a candidate for dental implants so you can continue eating your favorite foods.
-A dental implant is a prosthetic tooth root that’s made of titanium.
+Dental implants are a prosthetic tooth root that’s made of titanium.
 Once you lose a tooth, we’ll place this titanium rod in your jawbone to later support an abutment and crown.
-If you have any questions about dental implants, please feel free to contact us and we’ll get back to you with an answer as soon as possible.

 How Missing Teeth Affect Your Life

 Eating becomes challenging when your teeth are not prepared to chew food adequately.
 While making your appearance less than desirable, badly decayed or missing teeth can also undermine the strength of your bite.
 The good news is dental implants can help.

 This will make it tougher to chew effectively and eventually alter your dietary habits — until you are trading in that wonderful steak for a bowl of scrambled eggs.
 But don’t push that steak aside just yet.
 Dental implants are the best way for you to enjoy all of your favorite foods.